ninabarzh/broomstick/content/posts/A-love-letter-to-bureaucratic-hell.md

 **Effects of virtualisation**

 Expect a bureaucracy boom.
 Abstract systems of control.
 Procedure-obsessed.
 Predictable.
 Anonymised.
 Equal (ish).
-But most of all: abstracted.
+And most of all: abstracted.

 Everything becomes interchangeable and depersonalised.
 Your uniqueness?
 Gone.
 Please take a number and wait for your metaphysical redundancy.